orb-lang/helm/doc/md/helm/modeselektor.md

    end
-   -- Inform the input-echo agent of what just happened modeS.maestro.agents.input_echo:update(event, command) -- Update the prompt--obsolete once this is handled by a Window modeS:updatePrompt()
-   -- Reflow in case command height has changed.
+   -- Inform the input-echo agent of what just happened modeS.maestro.agents.input_echo:update(event, command) -- Reflow in case command height has changed.
 Includes a paint.
    -- Don't allow errors encountered here to break this entire -- event-loop iteration, otherwise we become unable to quit if